orion-search/orion/CONTRIBUTING.md

 - Your Python version.
 - Let us know which task failed or didn't work as expected.
 Giving us a data sample to rerun the task would be very helpful.
 - Full error message.

+### Connecting us with users ###
+We think Orion can help policymakers and researchers parse academic knowledge.
+Do you know an individual or organisation who might benefit by using Orion?
+Send me an email at kostas@mozillafoundation.org!

 This guide was inspired by the [transformers](https://github.com/huggingface/transformers).